mendix/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

     {{% alert type="info" %}}This microflow will be called internally from the java action once the extraction result is received from backend, and this extraction result will be passed as a parameter to this selected microflow.{{% /alert %}}

 3. For **Microflow Input Parameter**, click **Edit** and enter a string as the name of the input parameter for the microflow.
-This should be the name of the parameter of the object of **GPO.ExtractionResponse** used in the microflow that you set for **Extraction Result Microflow**.
+This should be the name of the parameter of the object from **GPO.ExtractionResponse** used in the microflow that you set for **Extraction Result Microflow**.
 4. For **Use return value**, if you want to use the response results, select **Yes**; otherwise, select **No**.
 The Boolean value indicates whether you accept or decline the request for data extraction.
 5. For **Variable name**, enter **ReturnValueName**.
 6. Click **OK** to save the changes.